Collateral Damage. A Civilian Internee in the Ottoman Empire.

 He promptly wrote to the Under Secretary for Foreign Affairs asking for further information.

-From the available information, all the British women and children, James Levack and Mr Walker had been deported from Baghdad by late November, 1915.
+From the available information, all remaining British had been deported from Baghdad by late November, 1915.
 This is not surprising as there was a build-up of Ottoman troops there as the IEF approached and a battle for Baghdad was expected.
 (The battle of Ctesipon was fought on 22nd – 25th November, 1915 just outside the city.)
 The Ottomans did not wish to risk further British escapes from the city and, besides, the women were useful bargaining pawns.

 From the India Office papers, it is clear the British authorities had difficulty keeping track of the British internees once they left Baghdad.
 They appear to have travelled at different times.
 In addition, five of the women were only British by marriage and several seem to have returned to Baghdad, presumably because they had family there.
-It appears, however, that Gladys, her brother and sister-in-law and Mr and Mrs Walker plus two children left Baghdad on 7th November, 1915.
+It appears, however, that Gladys, James and Nora and Mr and Mrs Walker plus two children left Baghdad on 7th November, 1915.
 They were in Mosul in March, 1916 and Aleppo in September, 1916.
 They arrived in Constantinople on or around 6th October, 1916, a full 11 months after leaving Baghdad.
-From various references, it seems that one of the children was a Levack, the other a Walker.
-As no child was mentioned on the passenger list in 1913, the young Levack must have been under two years when they left Baghdad.
-Young Walker, like all of these internee children, was under the age of eight.
+Nora was five months pregnant when they left Baghdad and Betty Levack was born in Mosul on 14th March, 1914.
+Her brother, Laurence, was born in Constantinople on 17th July, 1918.

 The journey was across desert tracks and mountains.
 How did they travel?
 It is likely that much was done on foot or at best on mules.
 The British Residency staff had had difficulty obtaining carriages or carts in December, 1914.
 It is unlikely that there was much wheeled transport available for civilian use by late 1915.
 Certainly, as Armenians, Greeks and PoWs discovered to their cost, the Ottomans had no compunction about marching their prisoners till they dropped from exhaustion.
 It is not impossible that Gladys and her companions came across the remnants of the Armenian death marches, as they were also kept for a time in Aleppo.
 So there was Gladys, in her mid-30s, brought up in middle class, Victorian Guildford, forced to travel around 1,500 miles through hostile country, uncertain of her destination or her fate, uncertain even where the next meal would come from in an empire where even the government troops went hungry much of the time.
-And sharing her plight, four other adults, a toddler and a small child.
+And sharing her plight, her sister-in-law, pregnant on the first leg of the journey and then with a small baby, three other adults and two young children.

 But at last they reached Constantinople and some possibility of news from home in England.
 A letter dated 5th December, 1916 is from the American Embassy in Constantinople to the American Embassy in London.
-'Mr Levack, one of the British subjects deported from Baghdad who has recently arrived in Constantinople' had requested the Embassy to forward some photographs to Mrs J S Levack (presumably his mother) and Mr Parry of Lynch Brothers.
+'Mr Levack, one of the British subjects deported from Baghdad who has recently arrived in Constantinople' had requested the Embassy to forward some photographs to Mrs J S Levack, presumably his mother, and Mr Parry of Lynch Brothers, Nora’s father.
 Death records show, however, that Mrs Levack and her daughter Evelyn had both died in Scarborough during the second quarter of 1915.
 This information appears to have only reached James and Gladys after the photographs had been sent.
 A second letter dated 15th December, 1916 asks that James' relatives in England be told that 'his family here are greatly grieved at the news' but that they were in good health.
 This message went from the American Embassy in Constantinople to the American Embassy in London, then to the office of the British Secretary of State for Foreign Affairs who passed it to the Prisoners of War Department.
-On 17th January, 1917, a month after the message was written in Constantinople, it was sent to Mr Parry of Lynch Brothers to forward to the Levack family in England.
-The photographs sent on the 5th December, 1916 had an even more convoluted journey as they had to be passed by the Chief Postal Censor before being sent to Mr Parry five days after the message.
+On 17th January, 1917, a month after the message was written in Constantinople, it was sent to Mr Parry to forward to the Levack family in England.
+The photographs had an even more convoluted journey as they had to be passed by the Chief Postal Censor before being sent to Mr Parry five days after the message.
 The National Archives contain numerous other examples of enquiries and family information being sent through this route and also record money sent to internees.
 After America entered the war in 1917, the Netherlands took over the role of providing consular services to interned subjects of Britain, France, Serbia, Italy and America.
 Communication between internees and their families may have been slow and complex, but at least it was possible.

 On 30th September, 1918, Bulgaria capitulated.
 There was now no direct land route for German supplies to reach the Ottomans and it became increasingly difficult for them to continue their war.
 It ended with the Armistice of Mudros on 30th October, 1918.
 By mid-November, PoWs and internees were starting to be shipped back to Britain.
 What happened to Gladys?
 The only documentary evidence is the record of her death on the 16th December, 1918, in the grave record book in Mikra Cemetery.
 It can be assumed that either the family were travelling back to Britain via Thessaloniki or that she was already ill when British subjects were being repatriated, and was transferred to the nearest British military hospital.
 Her cause of death is not recorded but the soldiers on each side of her had both died of pneumonia on the same day.
 It is possible all three deaths were a complication of influenza as this was during the pandemic.
 Her time as an internee must have weakened her health.
 Mrs Walker, who had left Baghdad with the Levacks, had already died in Constantinople in 1916.
 At the very least, Gladys' life since mid-1914 had been difficult and stressful, with a year of deportation around the Empire, all the insecurity of life as an internee, and the food shortages.
 It would be surprising if her health had not been affected.

-James survived and returned to Baghdad after the war as manager of David Sassoon's.
+James, Nora and the children survived.
+James returned to Baghdad after the war as manager of David Sassoon's.
 Major Pearman of the Army Audit Staff recorded visiting him in 1921 and described him as a 'most cultured and widely travelled man.'
 He lived to almost 90 and died in Sutton, Surrey in 1968.
+Nora died 7 years later.

 But for Gladys, her travels ended, age 37, in Mikra Cemetery in northern Greece.
 She had arrived in Basra in 1913 with a position in society and, no doubt, with plans and ambitions.
 Less than a year later, these had disintegrated, and her fate is a reminder of the collateral damage of any war.